awsdocs/amazon-workspaces-administration-guide/doc_source/amazon-workspaces-troubleshooting.md

-# Troubleshooting Workspaces Issues<a name="amazon-workspaces-troubleshooting"></a>
+# Troubleshoot WorkSpaces issues<a name="amazon-workspaces-troubleshooting"></a>

 The following information can help you troubleshoot issues with your WorkSpaces\.

-## Enabling Advanced Logging<a name="advanced-logging"></a>
+## Enabling advanced logging<a name="advanced-logging"></a>

-To help troubleshoot issues that your users might experience, you can enable advanced logging on any Amazon Workspaces client\.
-Advanced logging is enabled for every subsequent client session until you disable it\.
+To help troubleshoot issues that your users might experience, you can enable advanced logging on any Amazon WorkSpaces client\.

 Advanced logging generates log files that contain diagnostic information and debugging\-level details, including verbose performance data\.
 For the 1\.0\+ and 2\.0\+ clients, these advanced logging files are automatically uploaded to a database in AWS\.